tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 - :guilabel:`From Sales Order`: Delivery Guide takes the product price from the Sales Order and shows it on the document.
-- :guilabel:`From Product Template`: Odoo takes the price configured in the product template and shows it on the document.
+- :guilabel:`From Product Template`: CoquiAPPs takes the price configured in the product template and shows it on the document.
 - :guilabel:`No show price`: no price is shown in the Delivery Guide.